jmietola/jmietola/README.md

-- 👋 Hi, I’m @jmietola
-- 👀 I’m interested in coding
-- 🌱 I’m currently learning quantum programming
-- 💞️ I’m looking to collaborate on interesting projects
-- 📫 How to reach me by sending Pull Request (ok.. you can send email too)
+👋 Hi, I'm @jmietola!
+I'm a software developer with a passion for creating high-quality, efficient, and user-friendly applications.

+👀 I'm interested in all things coding, from web development to machine learning.
+Currently, I'm exploring the exciting field of quantum programming and its potential applications in areas like cryptography and optimization.

+💻 As a skilled programmer, I'm always looking for opportunities to collaborate on interesting and challenging projects.
+I'm particularly interested in working with cutting-edge technologies like artificial intelligence, where I believe my skills and experience can add significant value.

+📫 You can reach me by sending a pull request to one of my repositories, or by emailing me.
+I'm always open to new ideas and opportunities, so don't hesitate to get in touch!